Red Pulse Phoenix Price Hits $0.0030 on Top Exchanges (PHX)

-Red Pulse Phoenix (CURRENCY:PHX) traded down 3.6% against the U.S. dollar during the 1 day period ending at 23:00 PM Eastern on May 9th.
-One Red Pulse Phoenix coin can now be purchased for $0.0030 or 0.00000019 BTC on cryptocurrency exchanges.
-Over the last week, Red Pulse Phoenix has traded 7.1% higher against the U.S. dollar.
-Red Pulse Phoenix has a total market capitalization of $2.46 million and $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last 24 hours.
+Red Pulse Phoenix (CURRENCY:PHX) traded 3.6% lower against the US dollar during the 1-day period ending at 17:00 PM Eastern on May 14th.
+Red Pulse Phoenix has a market cap of $2.46 million and approximately $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last day.
+During the last week, Red Pulse Phoenix has traded 7.1% higher against the US dollar.
+One Red Pulse Phoenix coin can now be purchased for approximately $0.0030 or 0.00000019 BTC on exchanges.

 - Mogwai (MOG) traded flat against the dollar and now trades at $0.0108 or 0.00000116 BTC.